-Martin Luther King Jr. was born in Atlanta, Georgia, the son of a Baptist minister.
-He completed his formal education with degrees from Morehouse College, Crozier Theological Seminary and Boston University (Ph.D. in Systematic Theology, 1955).
-While serving as pastor of the Dexter Avenue Baptist Church in Montgomery, Alabama, he led the boycott which resulted in the desegregation of that city’s bus system.
-His resolve in the face of threats to his safety as well as that of his family, his conviction that “injustice anywhere is a threat to justice everywhere,” and his ability to write and speak with extraordinary power and clarity brought him to national prominence as a leader of the movement to achieve racial justice in America.
+Martin Luther King, Jr., was born in Atlanta, Georgia, the son of a Baptist minister.
+He completed his formal education with degrees from Morehouse College, Crozier Theological Seminary and Boston University (Ph.D. in systematic theology, 1955).
+While serving as pastor of the Dexter Avenue Baptist Church in Montgomery, Alabama, King led the boycott that resulted in the desegregation of that city’s bus system.
+Along with Ralph Abernathy, Ella Baker, and others, he went on to organize the Southern Christian Leadership Conference (SCLC) – commonly described as a group created to harness the moral authority and organizing power of Black churches to conduct nonviolent protest in the service of civil rights.
+King led SCLC until his death.
+His resolve in the face of threats to his safety, as well as that of his family, his conviction that “injustice anywhere is a threat to justice everywhere,” and his ability to write and speak with extraordinary power and clarity brought him to national prominence as a leader of the movement to achieve racial justice in America.

 King studied the writings and example of Mohandas K. Gandhi in India who powerfully influenced his philosophy of non-violence.
 When he accepted the Nobel Peace Prize in 1964, King said, “Non-violence is not sterile passivity, but a powerful moral force which makes for social transformation.”
 Like Gandhi, King also understood the strategic value of non-violence: “We have neither the techniques nor the numbers to win a violent campaign.”
 His commitment to non-violence led him, over the objections of many people in the civil rights movement, to oppose the war in Vietnam; he understood the connections between racism, militarism, and materialism.